 Earlier this week, we looked at how Democratic candidates Mike Bloomberg, Pete Buttigieg, Elizabeth Warren, and Bernie Sanders all use advanced advertising techniques to meet user expectations and establish credibility with voters:

-By using ads segmented to specific audiences, and connecting them to personalized post-click experiences to tell the same narrative.
+By using ads segmented to specific audiences, and connecting them to personalized post-click landing pages to tell the same narrative.

 Now let’s see how President Donald Trump does the same to increase campaign donations, support, and get reelected.